Sustainable Agriculture Mobile Learning Lab

 1. Partnership Development: We established a partnership with Ryan Sullivan of Sullivan Family Farms, who will host an on-farm experience for approximately 100 rural youth.
 His farm demonstrates sustainable practices such as rotational grazing, composting, and no-till farming, making it an excellent venue for students to learn about soil health and sustainable agriculture.
 Ryan has also engaged in training related to soil microbiomes, enhancing the educational value of the experience.

-3. Resource Acquisition: We procured half of the necessary supplies for our mobile learning trailer, including tabletop rainfall simulators, slake tests, and soil health assessment kits.
-These tools have been piloted by Seven Rivers members, who provided positive feedback on their effectiveness in teaching soil health analysis.
+3. Resource Acquisition: We procured the necessary supplies for our mobile learning trailer, including tabletop rainfall simulators, slake tests, soil health assessment kits, watershed models, shovels, and compaction probes.
+These tools have been piloted at Breakfast on the Farm, four environmental science classes at Two Rivers High School and farm tours.
+Instructors and Seven Rivers members provided positive feedback on their effectiveness in teaching soil health analysis.
+We will continue to use these tools this spring and summer.

-4. Pilot Activities: Our team successfully piloted the rainfall simulators at the "Breakfast on the Farm" event, engaging with 50 youth who learned about soil erosion and water infiltration through hands-on comparisons of different agricultural practices.
-Additionally, a small group of high school students from Manitowoc participated in a tour across five farm sites, where they examined various best management practices and their impact on watershed health and agricultural sustainability.
+4. Pilot Activities: Our team successfully piloted the rainfall simulators at two "Breakfast on the Farm" events, engaging with 100 youth who learned about soil erosion and water infiltration through hands-on comparisons of different agricultural practices.
+Additionally, small groups of high school students from Manitowoc participated in farm tours in 2024 and 2025 where they examined various best management practices and their impact on watershed health and agricultural sustainability.
+Resource Conservationists utilized the soil health field kits with students during the cover crop plot tour stop, led soil health surveys and demonstrated the rainfall simulators.
+They also piloted them at Two Rivers High School, helping to connect sustainable land management with better water quality outcomes.

 Students walk to visit a harvestable buffer strip during a conservation practice farm tour.